12L Supercritical CO2 Extractor

 The frame, the vessels and the piping are built with stainless steel, the total structure has the following dimensions: Wide 3 m (9.8 feet), Height 2.1 cm (6.8 feet), Deep 1.2 cm (3.9 feet).
 The Weight of the machinery is around 1800 kg (3968 pounds).
 Minimum room size of 6×4.6 m (19.6×15 feet) and Height of 2.8 m (9.8 feet).

 It is a lab/production system equipped with one 12 L extractor.
 It is available with 3 or more separators for the fractionation of the extract.
-Provided with a diaphragm pump and stainless-steel frame to comply with GMP guide lines.
+Provided with a diaphragm pump and stainless-steel frame to comply with HACCP and GMP guide lines.
 Voltage 460V/3ph or 400V/3ph, frequency 60Hz or 50Hz, installed Power 12 kW, Current 20 A. PLC on board and 7″ touch screen.
 Same software as bigger machine.

+Certifications are mandatory for high pressure equipment.
 This machine is certified PED/CE for Europe, Africa South America and other countries accepting EU regulation or ASME/UL for North America and other countries requesting ASME regulation.

 We are ISO 9001 certified by TUV, UL listed, ASME certified, CE and PED certified by Apave, CRN for Canada.

 This machine is designed to work with one or two pumps, one for CO2 and another one for co-solvent (optional), one extraction vessels, two/three separation vessels and separated chiller and heater.
 It can reach max pressure (Pmax) of 350 bar and max temperature (Tmax) of 85 °C. There are two pressure set-points: the first one is for extraction vessels, and the second one for separation vessel.
 There are 5 pressure gauges and voltage can be chosen on request.